la-bomba-studio/hesty-contract/docs/TokenFactory.md

 function completeRaise(uint256 id) external
 ```

-Function to complete the property Raise
+_Function to complete the property Raise

-_Send funds to property owner exchange address and fees to
+        @dev  Send funds to property owner exchange address and fees to
               platform multisig_

 ### approveProperty